8.1 Healthful, Safe and Secure Environment Policy

 C. Spill kits may be found in janitorial closets and housekeeping should be notified of any spills.
 Housekeeping is taught annually proper cleaning of blood spills and other potentially hazardous materials.

-D. Each Supervisor/Program Director at Meridian Community College is responsible for porviding information on the OSHA Standard on Bloodborne Pathogens to their faculty, staff, and students annually.
+D. Each Supervisor/Program Director at Meridian Community College is responsible for providing information on the OSHA Standard on Bloodborne Pathogens to their faculty, staff, and students annually.
 Each division will keep an accurate record of faculty and staff attendees participating in information sessions and will forward copies of attendance to Human Resources department.

 a.
 Instructors in the listed programs are required to provide information on the OSHA Standard on Bloodborne Pathogens to their students and maintain the record in their electronic or hard files.